 The Disclosure Committee, as described below, was established by us to ensure compliance with the reporting requirements established by the SEC and is made up of certain key employees of the Company.
-The Disclosure Committee currently consists of Joseph A. García (Senior Executive Vice President, CFO, Chief Administrative Officer and Secretary), the chairman of the committee, Albert Rodriguez (Chief Operations Officer of the Company), José Molina (Vice President of Finance), Frank Soricelli (Corporate Controller), Nelson Santos (Vice President of Management Information Systems), and Jeannette Menendez (SOX and Internal Audit Manager).
+The Disclosure Committee currently consists of Joseph A. García (Senior Executive Vice President, CFO, Chief Administrative Officer and Secretary), the chairman of the committee, Albert Rodriguez (Chief Operating Officer), José Molina (Vice President of Finance), Frank Soricelli (Corporate Controller), Nelson Santos (Vice President of Management Information Systems), and Jeannette Menendez (SOX and Internal Audit Manager).